 Below, our company formation agents in France offer a brief overview of all the types of companies in France available for registration in this country.

 A minimum of seven shareholders is required in order to set up a French SA.
 The founders can either be individuals or legal entities.
 The initial share capital is 37,000 EUR for company formation in France.
 The capital is divided into shares and the shareholders have a limited liability to the extent of their share contribution.

 This type of business in France can only be incorporated by at least two shareholders.
 No more than 100 individuals or legal entities can form a French SARL.
 No minimum share capital is required.
-This structure is usually recommended for small and medium sized companies which are set up in France.
+This structure is usually recommended for small and medium-sized companies which are set up in France.

 When only one founder decides to set up a company in France, the best choice is a sole proprietorship.
 The founder is fully liable for all debts and obligations.
-No initial capital is required for this type of company formation in France.
+No initial capital is required for this type of company in France.

 At least two partners are necessary for company formation as far as a partnership is regarded.
-Partners are responsible for obligations and debts of the partnership to the extent of their personal assets.
+Partners are responsible for the obligations and debts of the partnership to the extent of their personal assets.
 No minimum capital is required for setting up a commercial partnership in France.
 Commercial activities of the partners must be performed under the same business name.